Click a question below to reveal its answer.

 Individuals who "No Show" for a scheduled exam will receive a letter and application form in the mail approximately two to three weeks after the scheduled examination.
 You must submit the application with a money order in the amount according to the current fee schedule by the postmark deadline to be eligible for the next available testing cycle.

-Any questions regarding your criminal background should be made to the Legal Services Office, Illinois Department of Public Health at 217-782-2043.
+Any questions regarding your criminal background should be directed to the Registry staff at 217-785-5133, or via email at: Healthcare Worker Registry

 A nurse aide may take and fail the examination three times before he/she is required to retrain.